ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Native Asssets

+In the case of large airdrops, many users mistakenly end up putting exchange addresses to receive native assets.
+An *auto-burn* method will be in future versions of the node to reduce the manual component of this task.
+See this [Issue](https://github.com/ergoplatform/ergo/issues/1604) for more information.

 Send the following request via `/wallet/payment/send`, replacing the `tokenId` with the IDs from the tokens spamming your wallets.

-auto-burn methods will be in future versions of the node to reduce the manual component of this task.
-See this [Issue](https://github.com/ergoplatform/ergo/issues/1604) for more information.

 ```
 [